-6 Critical Reasons for Office 365 Backup

-The case for why organizations need to protect Office 365 data
+7 Critical Reasons for Microsoft 365 Backup The case for why organizations need to protect Microsoft 365 data Introduction Do you have control of your Microsoft 365 data?

-Introduction

-Do you have control of your Office 365 data?
 Do you have access to all the items you need?
 The knee-jerk reaction is typically, "Of course I do," or "Microsoft takes care of it all."
 But if you really think about it - are you sure?

 Microsoft takes care of quite a bit, and provides a great service for their customers.
-However, Microsoft's primary focus is on managing the Office 365 infrastructure and maintaining uptime to your users.
+However, Microsoft's primary focus is on managing the Microsoft 365 infrastructure and maintaining uptime to your users.
 They are empowering YOU with the responsibility of your data.
 The misconception that Microsoft fully backs up your data on your behalf is quite common, and without a shift in mindset, could have damaging repercussions when this responsibility is left unattended.
 Ultimately, you need to ensure you have access to, and control over, your Exchange Online, SharePoint Online, OneDrive for Business and Microsoft Teams data.

-This report explores the hazards of not having an Office 365 backup in your arsenal, and why backup solutions for Microsoft Office 365 fill the gap of long-term retention and data protection.

-Columbia Power & Water Systems
+This report explores the hazards of not having a Microsoft 365 backup in your arsenal, and why backup solutions for Microsoft 365 fill the gap of long-term retention and data protection.
+"We worried about the backup and retention policies in Microsoft 365.
+That's why we decided to ensure we have a backup of our data residing in Microsoft 365."
+Karen St.Clair, IT Manager, Columbia Power & Water Systems

-The big Office 365 misconception

-The misunderstanding falls between Microsoft's perceived responsibility and the user's actual responsibility of protection and long-term retention of their Office 365 data.
+The big Microsoft 365 misconception The misunderstanding falls between Microsoft's perceived responsibility and the user's actual responsibility of protection and long-term retention of their Microsoft 365 data.
 The backup and recoverability that Microsoft provides and what users assume they are getting are often different.
-Meaning, aside from the standard precautions Office 365 has in place, you may need to re-assess the level of control you have of your data and how much access you truly have to it.

-Microsoft Office 365 offers geo redundancy, which is often mistaken for backup.
+Meaning, aside from the standard precautions Microsoft 365 has in place, you may need to re-assess the level of control you have of your data and how much access you truly have to it.
+Microsoft 365 offers geo redundancy, which is often mistaken for backup.
 Backup takes place when a historical copy of data is made and then stored in another location.
 However, it is even more important that you have direct access to and control over that backup.
 So if data is lost, accidentally deleted or maliciously attacked, for example - you can quickly recover.
 Geo redundancy, on the other hand, protects against site or hardware failure, so if there is an infrastructure crash or outage, your users will remain productive and often oblivious to these underlying issues.
-Microsoft takes care of the infrastructure, but the data remains the customer's responsibility
+Source: https://docs.microsoft.com/en-us/azure/security/fundamentals/shared-responsibility Microsoft takes care of infrastructure, but the data remains the customer's responsibility